ermiasgelaye/Mental-Health-Predictor/README.md

 ## Deployment and Presentation

-The application is deployed and accessible at:
+The application is deployed at:
 https://mindyourhealth.herokuapp.com/

 Presentation slides are available at: